spattk/kryptonite/README.md

 # kryptonite
-The latest website for AASRA.
+The Next Generation CMS for AASRA.